-Major cash injection will allow Scottish start-up to begin hiring plan to become UK’s go-to residential architect
+The major cash injection will allow Scottish start-up to begin hiring plans to become UK’s go-to residential architect

 Less than a year after launch, a Glasgow-based residential architecture start-up is set to begin an ambitious UK expansion plan after securing significant investment.

 The total £400k raised will allow the technology-enabled architecture platform to begin a major recruitment drive in a struggling sector.

 A group of investors, led by Warren Gee, the Chief Portfolio Officer at private equity firm Cairngorm Capital, Barclay Gilmour’s Donald Wilson and Executive Director of long-term equity investment business Saracen Fund managers, Graham Campbell, has backed the entrepreneur to transform the industry with his platform which has been described as “the Uber for architecture”.

 Just months after a report published by Oxford Economics warned of the severity of job losses in the sector, HOKO is preparing to employ more than 30 people across the UK by the end of the year in a bid to become the UK’s leader in residential architecture.

 Founder Danny Campbell doesn’t plan to stop there.
 He aims for HOKO to be listed on the AJ100 by 2022, which would mean a turnover of more than £ 4 million and more than 30 architects employed.

 He said: “This investment will accelerate our ability to scale across the UK.
 I now have a team of experienced businesspeople behind me, who can help guide me on this exciting journey.